-\ The then Ministry for Housing, Communities and Local Government (now Department for Levelling Up, Housing and Communities DLUHC) introduced a statutory over-ride to protect the General Fund Balance from any fluctuations in fair value movements in pooled investment funds.
+^{} Central Government introduced a statutory over-ride to protect the General Fund Balance from any fluctuations in fair value movements in pooled investment funds.
 In the Council's case this relates to its investment in the Charities, Churches and Local Authorities (CCLA) Property Fund.
-This over-ride was due to come to an end on 31 March 2023, but has been extended for a further two years after which, all fair value movements may then impact on the General Fund Balance.
+This over-ride was due to come to an end on the 31 March 2023, but has now been extended for a further two years after which, unless extended again, will mean that fair value movements will impact on the General Fund Balance